Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Graphic matroid MLOP is NP-hard

-We will use this new formulation to solve graphic matroid MLOP for cactus graphs.
+\track{We will now use Proposition \ref{prop:fixed_basis_MLOP}} to solve graphic matroid MLOP for cactus graphs.
 We will first argue that the selection of spanning tree is arbitrary in finding an optimal solution for cactus graphs.
-Then we an order greedily with respect to the size of the circuits of the graph to find an optimal solution.
+Then we order greedily with respect to the size of the circuits of the graph to find an optimal solution.

 \CacMLOPTHM*